 For many years Huub Pragt has been directing his educational institute on Egyptology in The Netherlands.
 Every participant will receive the syllabus entitled ‘Amduat’ that will be used during the course.

-This one-day course can be combined with the one-day course Book of Gates that takes place a day later.
+This one-day course can be combined with the one-day Masterclass Book of Gates that takes place a day later.